SpriteSixis/Prompt-Generator-for-AI-Text-to-Image-Models/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## Credits

+The slider used on this website is based on the Quiet Swan 35 slider developed by TimTrayler.
+You can find the original slider [here](https://uiverse.io/TimTrayler/quiet-swan-35).

 ## License

 [GNU GPLv3](https://choosealicense.com/licenses/gpl-3.0/)